 Marsha is currently a first year Ph.D. student in Biological & Biomedical Sciences at Harvard Medical School.
-She graduate from Massachusetts Institute of Technology (MIT) in 2016 with a Bachelor’s degree in Biology.
+She graduated from Massachusetts Institute of Technology (MIT) in 2016 with a Bachelor’s degree in Biology.
 Growing up in Indonesia, Marsha was touched by the gap in the qualities of education in Indonesia.
 She took a gap year after high school to teach and volunteer in various areas in Indonesia.
-From her travels, she was inspired to continue teaching and making an impact in education in Indonesia.
-As she came to MIT, she fell in love with SEALNet’s culture and people who share the same values and passion as she does.
-She has served the MIT Chapter in various ways, and decided to further contribute to SEALNet by being a co-president.
+From her travels, she was motivated to continue teaching and making an impact in education in Indonesia.
+As she came to MIT, she fell in love with SEALNet’s culture and mission.
+She was further inspired by her encounters with like-minded servant leaders in SEALNet, many of whom have continued to be her mentors and best friends.
+Marsha has served SEALNet in various ways in the past five years and decided to further contribute as a board member.
 Through SEALNet, she hopes to pursue her lifelong passion to inspire younger students, empower people through education, and nurture future leaders in Southeast Asia.
 In her spare time, she enjoys traveling, dancing, and fashion.

 Ronnachai Tiam Jaroensri